-The price of New Jersey losing nuclear would be 6 times the cost of preserving it.
+The cost of New Jersey losing nuclear would be 6 times the cost of preserving it.

-- Nuclear power produces nearly half of New Jersey electricity.
+- Nuclear power produces about 40 percent of New Jersey’s electricity.

 - If the plants close, New Jersey will become almost totally reliant on one fuel source – like putting all of our eggs in one basket.